-However, with all the craze around Apple Cider Vinegar which allegedly not only helps in losing weight but can help reduce blood sugar to even getting rid of acne – I know just really how overwhelming it can all be.
+With all the craze around Apple Cider Vinegar which allegedly not only helps in losing weight but can help reduce blood sugar to even getting rid of acne, I know just really how overwhelming it can all be.
 Apple Cider Vinegar also known as ACV is making waves all over the web these days!

 But does it really help with weight-loss or is that just a marketing gimmick?

 Even though drinking Apple Cider Vinegar has been a weight losing tactic for centuries, there is very less scientific evidence backing this theory.

 Most of the research that has been conducted to examine the theory on the relationship between ACV and weight-loss has mainly been tested on mice or rats.
 Studies have proven that the main component of ACV is capable of suppressing body fat accumulation and metabolic disorders in obese rats.
 But then again, we are humans and not rodents, so we really can’t conclusively rely on these findings.

 The fact is that none of the articles which claim that ACV can help you lose weight have any proper backing to uphold their claim.
 A recent study including 14 people showed that those who had a tablespoon of Apple Cider Vinegar mixed with eight ounces of water before a meal had lower glucose levels.
 The reason behind this could be that vinegar interfered with the body’s digestion of starch.
 And blocking digestion of starch results in calorie reduction of your meal.
 So, we could say that’s where these weight-loss claims come from as an indicative data.